Rich Seubert

-Richard Thomas Seubert (/ˈsɔɪbərt/; born March 30, 1979) is an American former professional football guard who played his entire career with the New York Giants of the National Football League (NFL).
+Richard Thomas Seubert (/ˈsɔɪbərt/; born March 30, 1979) is an American former professional football player who spent his entire career as a guard with the New York Giants of the National Football League (NFL).
+He played college football for the Western Illinois Leathernecks.

 Early life

 Born in Stratford, Wisconsin, Seubert attended Columbus Catholic High School in Marshfield, Wisconsin, and was a standout in football, basketball, and baseball.
 He helped lead his football and basketball teams to two state championships each.

 College career

 Seubert attended Western Illinois University and played tight end as a freshman.
 In his sophomore year he moved to tackle and was a first team All-Gateway honoree as a senior.